Hussein-Ghaly1/SOLID-Principles/README.md

 SOLID is an acronym for five design principles

-S - Single Responsibility Principle (known as SRP)
+1. S - Single Responsibility Principle (SRP)
-O - Open/Closed Principle
+2. O - Open/Closed Principle (OCP)
-L - Liskov’s Substitution Principle
+3. L - Liskov’s Substitution Principle
-I - Interface Segregation Principle
+4. I - Interface Segregation Principle
-D - Dependency Inversion Principle
+5. D - Dependency Inversion Principle

 These principles guide developers to create maintainable, flexible, and robust software systems.
 In this article, we will explore each of these principles in-depth, accompanied by practical code examples in C#.